 Earthstone Energy (ESTE) Received its Third Buy in a Row

-According to TipRanks.com, Grampp ‘s ranking currently consits of 0 on a 0-5 ranking scale, with an average return of -24.7% and a 26.0% success rate.
-Grampp covers the Utilities sector, focusing on stocks such as Northern Oil And Gas, SilverBow Resources, and Evolution Petroleum.
+According to TipRanks.com, CFA is a 3-star analyst with an average return of 4.3% and a 45.5% success rate.
+CFA covers the Utilities sector, focusing on stocks such as Centennial Resource Development, Whiting Petroleum Corporation, and Northern Oil And Gas.

 See today’s analyst top recommended stocks >>